LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - switched colors of `ButtonTwoStates` - unless this was intentional (project decision to be asked?) the colors were assigned counterintuitively for any user in our civilisation (**red** was **ON** - **green** was **OFF** - now it is the opposite)
+- created multi-column, stable, generic sorting class (`Sorter`)
+- refactored string literals to constant strings to prevent typos and enable intellisense ( e.g. `lib/routing/go_router_const_strings.dart` and other)
+- introduced localization and dynamic change of UI language via `MovieAppController`, app starts with language declared in dotenv
+- introduced 'dotenv' file with app parameters (`AppConfig`)
+- created some unit tests (`Sorter` tests)
+- created some tests using mocked dependencies and localized strings (`MovieListPage` , `MovieDetailsPage`,' tests - created tests do NOT cover all functionality as they should in real life)
+- created gitlab pipeline

+- simplified `MovieListState` as a consequence of replacing `riverpod`'s `StateNotifier` architecture with `flutter_bloc`

 #